Status and phase

 Age ≥18 years (or ≥20 years as required by local regulations).

-The patient can be either ROS1 TKI treatment naïve or treated with prior ROS1 TKI(s).
+The patient can be either ROS1 TKI treatment naïve or treated with prior ROS1 TKI(s):

-The patient must have at least 1 measurable disease per RECIST 1.1 as assessed by the investigator.
+At least 1 measurable disease per RECIST 1.1 as assessed by the investigator.

 Eastern Cooperative Oncology Group Performance Status: 0 or 1.